decentraland/old-documentation/_posts/development-guide/2021-01-11-performance-optimization.md

 - Your scene should only have one active WebSockets connection at a time.
 - HTTP calls are funneled by the engine so that only one is handled at a time.
 Any additional requests are queued internally and must wait till other requests are completed.
 This optimization is implemented on all scenes, you don't need to do anything.
 - When using the messagebus to send messages between players, be mindful that all messages are sent to all other players in the server island.
-Avoid situations where an incoming message directly leads to sending another message, as that can quickly grow exponentially when there's a crowd in the scene.
+Avoid situations where an incoming message directly leads to sending another message, as the number of messages can quickly grow exponentially when there's a crowd in the scene.

 ## Scene UI

 Scene UIs can become costly to render when there are many individual elements in them.
 Keep in mind that each UI element requires a separate drawcall on the engine.

+Avoid making adjustments to the UI on every frame, those are especially costly and can end up getting queued.
+For example, if there's a health bar in your UI that should shrink over period of time, players would probably not notice a difference between if it updates at 10 FPS instead of at 30 FPS (on every frame).
+The system that updates this bar can use a brief timer of 1/10th of a second, and only affect the UI when that timer reaches 0.

 TIP: Try to merge multiple elements into one single image.
 For example if you have a menu with multiple text elements, it's ideal to have the text from the tiles and any additional images baked into the background image.